Kotarum/house_price_prediction/README.md

 # House price prediction

 Hi!
-The main objective of this proyect is to have a work-ready machine learing algorithim to predict the price of houses base on some variables
+The main objective of this project is to have a work-ready machine learing algorithim to predict the price of houses base on some variables

 This repo contains:
 - Jupyter notebook with the algorithm train and how it was train, data cleaning, pre-processing,...